moto-timo/opkg/docs/MAINTAINING.md

 To carry out the steps in this section, you must have:
 1. **permission** from the Yocto project to act as maintainer (obviously)
-	* If you believe it is appropriate for you to be a maintainer, start a discussion on the opkg-devel mailing list (see CONTRIBUTING) and on the Yocto project mailing list <yocto@lists.yoctoproject.org>.
+	* If you believe it is appropriate for you to be a maintainer, start a discussion on the opkg mailing list (see CONTRIBUTING) and on the Yocto project mailing list <yocto@lists.yoctoproject.org>.

 2. a consistent **GPG signing keypair**, for artifact signing.
 	* Google around for how to make one.